Mavis, (Light Ship) 2022

 Installation View at the Harwood Museum of Art

 Solo Exhibition "Debbie Long: Light Ships" March 19-Oct 9, 2022

 Photo Andrew Yates

-Entering through a tunnel into an interior chamber lined with handmade cast glass pieces lit solely by light from the sky, up to 6 people at a time are invited to lie on beanbag chairs and look upward as light slowly shifts in this dusky twilight light environment.
+Visitors enter Mavis through a tunnel that opens into an interior chamber lined with handmade cast glass pieces lit solely by light from the sky.
+Up to 6 people at a time are invited to lie on beanbag chairs and look upward as light slowly shifts in this dusky twilight light environment.

-The process of building the piece involved building a modular inner chamber—a plywood room that can be disassembled and reassembled on site—and then casting the glass by hand at my studio in Taos before moving the chamber to the Harwood Museum.
-At the Museum the leaning sheetrock walls were built around the inner chamber to capture light from the windows.
+To build the piece, I first built a modular inner chamber—a plywood room that can be disassembled and reassembled on site—and set it up at my studio in Taos.
+Next I cast each piece of glass by hand at my studio in Taos and installed the glass inside the chamber.
+Finally, I moved the chamber to the Harwood Museum.
+At the Museum the leaning sheet rock walls were built around the inner chamber to capture light from a bank of high north-facing windows, directing the light down into the chamber to illuminate the glass within.
 There is no electric light in the piece.

 Mavis is my largest indoor light work to date.
 This was my first experience making a scale model and drawings of an architectural space this large, and it was exciting to see my small model come to life.
 I used old-school graph paper, pencils, and foam core.